lfrichter/twin-quest/docs/architecture.md

 ## 1. Technical Stack

-The chosen technology stack is:
+The technology stack was defined based on the project’s technical requirements, with some upgrades to leverage the latest stable releases and improve code maintainability:

 * **Backend Framework:** Laravel 12
-    *   *Justification:* A robust PHP framework with a mature ecosystem, facilitating rapid development of RESTful APIs and server-side logic.
+  *While the technical requirement specified Laravel 10, I opted for the latest stable version, Laravel 12, to benefit from enhanced features, long-term support, and the most up-to-date framework improvements for backend development.*

 * **Frontend Framework:** Vue.js 3 (Composition API with TypeScript)
-    *   *Justification:* Selected for its reactivity, flexibility, and the modern Composition API, which allows for more cohesive and reusable logical organization.
-TypeScript is included to add static typing, improving code robustness, facilitating maintenance, and reducing compile-time errors.
+  *The requirements indicated familiarity with Vue.js but did not mandate the use of the Composition API.
+I adopted the Composition API to achieve more modular, readable, and maintainable code.
+In addition, TypeScript was integrated into the stack to provide static typing, which increases code robustness and reduces compile-time errors.*

 * **Backend-Frontend Integration:** Inertia.js 1.0
-    *   *Justification:* Used to create modern, server-driven single-page applications (SPAs), combining Laravel's power on the backend with Vue.js's reactivity on the frontend without the complexity of building and consuming separate APIs for main navigation.
+  *Inertia.js 1.0 was used, according to project guidelines, to enable a server-driven single-page application architecture, combining the strengths of Laravel on the backend and Vue.js on the frontend, while simplifying API interactions.*

-*   **Database:** PostgreSQL 15
+* **Database:** PostgreSQL 16
-    *   *Justification:* A powerful, open-source object-relational database management system known for its reliability and robustness.
+  *Although PostgreSQL 15 was required, I chose to use the more recent PostgreSQL 16 to benefit from the latest performance improvements and features, ensuring even greater reliability for the data layer.*

 * **Frontend State Management:** Pinia 2
-    *   *Justification:* The official state management library for Vue.js, chosen for its simplicity, integration with Vue DevTools, and full support for the Composition API.
+  *Pinia 2, the official state management library for Vue.js, was selected in line with the project's technical direction, providing a simple API, seamless integration with the Composition API, and full support for Vue DevTools.*

 * **PHP Testing Framework:** Pest 2
-    *   *Justification:* An elegant, developer-focused PHP testing framework that provides an expressive and enjoyable testing experience for Laravel.
+  *Pest 2 was used as required, offering an expressive and developer-friendly testing framework for Laravel.*

-This technology stack was chosen to assess proficiency in integrating modern and efficient technologies for full-stack development, focusing on productivity, performance, and maintainability.
+In summary, the selected stack was guided by the project’s technical requirements, with strategic upgrades and enhancements—such as Laravel 12, PostgreSQL 16, the Vue Composition API and Typescript — to ensure a modern, maintainable, and robust development environment.

+Claro!
+Aqui está a estrutura revisada com a inclusão dos testes Vitest em `tests/Js/` e dos arquivos de documentação:

 ## 2. Recommended Directory Structure

-The directory structure will follow standard Laravel and Vue.js conventions:
+The directory structure follows established Laravel, Vue.js, and Inertia.js best practices:

-*   **Laravel:**
+### **Laravel**
-    *   `app/Http/Controllers/`: Controllers for handling HTTP requests.
+*   `app/Http/Controllers/`: Controllers to handle HTTP requests.
 *   `app/Http/Requests/`: Form Requests for input data validation.
-    *   `app/Http/Resources/`: API Resources for transforming Eloquent models and collections into JSON.
+*   `app/Http/Resources/`: API Resources to transform Eloquent models/collections into JSON.
-    *   `app/Models/`: Eloquent models for database interaction.
+*   `app/Models/`: Eloquent models for database interactions.
-    *   `app/Providers/`: Service Providers for registering services.
+*   `app/Providers/`: Service Providers for registering application services.
-    *   `app/Services/`: Service classes for encapsulating business logic.
+*   `app/Services/`: Service classes that encapsulate business logic.
-    *   `app/Repositories/`: (Optional, if Repository pattern is adopted) Classes for abstracting data access logic.
+*   `app/Repositories/`: (Optional, if Repository pattern is applied) Classes to abstract data access logic.

-    *   `database/migrations/`: Database migrations.
+*   `database/migrations/`: Database migration files.
-    *   `database/seeders/`: Seeders for populating the database.
+*   `database/seeders/`: Seeders for populating tables with test or initial data.

 *   `routes/api.php`: API route definitions.
-    *   `routes/web.php`: Web route definitions (managed by Inertia.js).
+*   `routes/web.php`: Web route definitions (used together with Inertia.js).

+### **Frontend (`resources/js/`)**
-    *   `resources/js/Pages/`: Vue.js page components (rendered by Inertia).
+*   `Pages/`: Vue.js page components rendered by Inertia.
-    *   `resources/js/Components/`: Reusable Vue.js components.
+*   `Components/`: Reusable Vue.js components.
-    *   `resources/js/Layouts/`: Vue.js layouts for pages.
+*   `Layouts/`: Vue.js layouts to wrap pages.
-    *   `resources/js/Store/`: Pinia stores for global state management.
+*   `Store/`: Pinia stores for global state management.
-    *   `resources/js/Composables/`: Reusable Composition API functions.
+*   `Composables/`: Reusable Composition API logic (custom hooks).

+### **Testing**
-    *   `tests/Feature/`: Feature tests (Pest).
+*   `tests/Feature/`: Feature and integration tests (using Pest).
-    *   `tests/Unit/`: Unit tests (Pest).
+*   `tests/Unit/`: Unit tests (using Pest).
+*   `tests/Js/`: Frontend unit and integration tests using Vitest
+    *   Example:
+        *   `tests/Js/Components/Products/ProductFilters.spec.ts`
-*   **Vue.js (within `resources/js/`):**
+        *   `tests/Js/Pages/Products/Index.spec.ts`

+### **Documentation**
+*   `docs/architecture.md`: Project architecture documentation.
+*   `docs/api.md`: API documentation and reference.

+**Note:**
-    *   The structure will be organized into `Pages`, `Components`, `Layouts`, `Store` (for Pinia), and `Composables`, following best practices for Inertia.js applications.
+- The structure within `resources/js/` is organized according to best practices for Inertia.js and Vue.js projects to promote maintainability and reusability.
+- The use of the `app/Repositories/` directory is optional and depends on the application of the Repository pattern.
+- All documentation is centrally located in the `docs/` directory for easy access.

 ## 3. Design Patterns to be Implemented